 Initially your baby may find lying on the floor a little scary and you might want to start off with your baby lying on your chest and you lie down flat.
 The chest to chest position allows the infant an opportunity for gravity to help them uncurl from their foetal position.
 They will lift their head to look for your voice and face - which at this tiny age they find great comfort in.
 Just holding your baby upright in a ‘burping’ position does not count as tummy time as the ribcage is not baring much weight, nor do they have to work as hard to lift the head and look around.

 As your baby becomes stronger and more comfortable with tummy time you can move to lying beside your baby.
 Your little one may be more comfortable if you roll a towel or small blanket into a horseshoe shape, propping up their chest and allowing their arms to hang down and reach out.
 Make sure there is something interesting and worth reaching for nearby!
 A baby safe mirror works well!

-Its best to start little and often.
+It's best to start little and often.
 Your child may only enjoy tummy time for 1-2 minutes and that’s just fine.
 You can try short burst of tummy time multiple times a day and before you know it your baby will tolerate 10-15 minutes each time building to a total daily target of an hour by 3 months and continue daily until your baby is crawling.